Unbounded: Object-Boundary Interaction in Mixed Reality: Discussion and Conclusion

-MR has largely emphasized what is visually present or tangible~\cite{ihara_holobots_2023,kari_scene_2023,liu_reality_2025}, a focus we shared.
-Our observations extend this by foregrounding entities that shape behavior without being visible (Sec.~\ref{sec:invisible-main}, Sec.~\ref{sec:aug-beyond-appearance}), which connects to broader notions of invisible constructs: territories in collaboration~\cite{scott_territoriality_2004}, informal boundaries in gardening~\cite{maddali_sociality_2020}, or the use of unrelated hashtags to create safe spaces online~\cite{wan_hashtag_2025}.
-Such constructs may emerge organically, be shaped by cultural imaginaries (Sec.~\ref{sec:culture-imprinting}), or be defined (Sec.~\ref{sec:constructing-boundaries}).
-This suggests designers can treat constructed realities as a design material~\cite{feng_how_2023, yildirim_how_2022} to anticipate and scaffold interactions.
+\myDiscussion{Invisible Entities and Constructed Realities} MR has largely emphasized what is visually present or tangible~\cite{ihara_holobots_2023,kari_scene_2023,liu_reality_2025}, a focus we shared.
+Our findings extend this by foregrounding entities that shape behavior without being visible (\Cref{sec:invisible-main,sec:aug-beyond-appearance}) and by shifting attention from constructing geometry to constructing perception.